DAI-Lab-HERALD/General-Framework/Framework/README.md

 Those tables are then also saved as *\*.tex* files in the folder *../Framework/Latex_files/*.

 ### Plotting trajectories
-Lastly, one can also try to plot trajectories, true and predicted alike:
+Lastly, one can also plot trajectories, true and predicted alike:
 ```
 new_experiment.plot_paths(load_all = False)
 ```